 October 3, 1990 - West and East Germany are reunified.

-April 20, 1999 - Is awarded the Presidential Medal of Freedom by Bill Clinton at the White House.
+April 20, 1999 - Is awarded the Presidential Medal of Freedom by US President Bill Clinton at the White House.

 November 30, 1999 - Admits that he accepted anonymous political donations between 1993 and 1998, totaling more than $1 million.
 Acceptance of such funds is a crime under German law.